 contributed to by acac yoga instructor and personal trainer Adriana Correa

-In my years of instructing, I have had many athletes try yoga once they are injured.
+In my years of instructing, I have had many athletes try yoga after they became injured.
 It’s important to know that adding yoga to your athletic training can help to prevent injury.
-Yoga will also help you to balance the strength and flexibility in your physical, mental and emotional bodies.
+Yoga will also help you balance the strength and flexibility in your physical, mental and emotional bodies.

-8. Maintain Weight: studies have shown that regular yoga practice can translate to a steady, or even decreased, weight.
-This is credited to a yogi’s sense of body awareness and ability to suffer through mild discomfort.
+8. Maintain Weight: Studies have shown that regular yoga practice can translate to a steady, or even decreased, weight.
+This is credited to a yogi’s sense of body awareness and ability to persevere through mild discomfort.

 To learn more about mind body offerings at acac, visit a club location near you: